 Here are the top marketing automation solutions available today:

 While enterprise software developers can create systems that target any existing device and operating system, mobile and web solutions are in favor here.
-Desktop applications simply cannot provide the required flexibility for employees who need to be ready to work remotely, make important business decisions on the go, and have constant access to important data.
-As a common solution to that requirements, bigger desktop systems usually get connected to mobile and web versions.
+Desktop applications cannot provide the required flexibility for employees who need to be ready to work remotely, make important business decisions on the go, and have constant access to important data.
+As a common solution to those requirements, bigger desktop systems usually get connected to mobile and web versions.

 Everybody has a browser and knows how to use it, which makes it a great, readily accessible environment for digitized workflows.
 Setting up and managing whole digital offices in browsers has become a well-tried, widespread practice, especially since the COVID-19 pandemic hit remote working conditions requirements worldwide.
 Many enterprises’ main workflows and even headquarters are centralized in Jira, Slack, or similar digital workplaces today.